hernandezb3/llama-on-uconn-hpc/README.md

 # Llama on UConn High Performance Computing (HPC)
-This repository (repo) is for running a Llama model from a Python script in UConn's HPC environment.
+This repository (repo) is for running Llama models from a Python script in UConn's HPC environment.
 Two approaches are included in the repo:

 1. Ollama downloaded with Apptainer
 2. Hugging Face

+## Summary
+This README documents how to use Approach #1 (above) to run a Python script which sends a prompt input and returns a response from a Llama model.
+Llama is a collection of open-source large language models (LLMs) developed by Meta (see more info [here](https://www.llama.com)).
+The two approaches included in the repo are for running the models locally and not using an API inference endpoint.
+Running the models locally is free and guarentees the inputs we send won't be used by Meta for retraining current models or developing future models.

+Running these models can be resource intensive depending on the size of the model (i.e., number of parameters - 3B vs 70B) and the approach.
+Running the same sized model e.g., Llama 3.2 3B is faster using Ollama than Hugging Face.

 ## Pre-Requisites
-This README documents Approach #1 (above) and assumes the following:
+ assumes the following:
 - Personal Device:
     - Mac Operating System (OS)
     - [VS Code](https://code.visualstudio.com) Interactive Development Environment (IDE)